kafecho/Lambda-Luminaries-Meetup-2017/slides.md

 # JavaScript interop with ports

 - Port: bridge between Elm and JavaScript
-- Define an Elm _interface_ for the outgoing / incoming side effects
+- Define Elm _interfaces_ for the outgoing / incoming side effects
 - Write some JS code for the side effects
 - _JavaScript as a Service_